golang/go/doc/godebug.md

 can be controlled with the `x509rsacrt` setting.
 Using `x509rsacrt=0` restores the Go 1.23 behavior.

+Go 1.24.5 disabled build information stamping when multiple VCS are detected due to concerns around VCS injection attacks.
+This behavior can be renabled with the setting `allowmultiplevcs=1`.

 ### Go 1.23

 Go 1.23 changed the channels created by package time to be unbuffered